19hours/sg-statutes/Acts/Registered Designs Act.md

 (3) Without prejudice to the generality of subsection (1), any use of the design for —

-(a) the supply to the government of any country or territory outside Singapore, in pursuance of any agreement or arrangement between the Government and the government of that country, of articles required —
+(a) the supply to the government of any country or territory outside Singapore, in pursuance of any agreement or arrangement between the Government and the government of that country, of articles, non‑physical products, or devices for projecting non‑physical products, required —

 (i) for the defence of that country; or

 (ii) for the defence of any other country whose government is party to any agreement or arrangement with the Government in respect of defence matters; or

+[Act 29 of 2017 wef 30/10/2017]

-(b) the supply to the United Nations, or to the government of any country belonging to that organisation, of articles required for any armed forces operating in pursuance of a resolution of that organisation or any organ of that organisation,
+(b) the supply to the United Nations, or to the government of any country belonging to that organisation, of articles, non‑physical products, or devices for projecting non‑physical products, required for any armed forces operating in pursuance of a resolution of that organisation or any organ of that organisation,

+[Act 29 of 2017 wef 30/10/2017]

 shall be deemed to be a use of the design for the services of the Government; and the power of the Government or a person authorised by the Government to use the design shall include power —

-(A) to sell the articles to the government or to that organisation in pursuance of the agreement or arrangement; and
+(A) to sell the articles, non‑physical products, or devices for projecting non‑physical products, to the government or to that organisation in pursuance of the agreement or arrangement; and

+[Act 29 of 2017 wef 30/10/2017]

-(B) to sell to any person any articles made in the exercise of the powers conferred by this section which are no longer required for the purpose for which they were made.
+(B) to sell to any person any articles, non‑physical products, or devices for projecting non‑physical products, originally intended for the services of the Government which are no longer required for the purpose for which they were made.

+[Act 29 of 2017 wef 30/10/2017]

-(4) Without prejudice to the generality of subsection (1), any use of a design to make an article, or any use of an article, for any purpose which appears to the Government necessary or expedient —
+(4) Without prejudice to the generality of subsection (1), any use of a design for any purpose which appears to the Government necessary or expedient —

 (a) to avoid prejudice to the security or defence of Singapore;